-- 1 The Track pin voltage must be allowed to rise above the module's set-point voltage before the module can regulate at its adjusted set-point voltage. - 2 The Auto-TrackTM function will track almost any voltage ramp during power-up, and is compatible with ramp speeds of up to 1 V/ms. - 3 The absolute maximum voltage that may be applied to the Track pin is V{in}. - 4 The module will not follow a voltage at its Track control input until it has completed its soft-start initialization.
+- 1. The Track pin voltage must be allowed to rise above the module's set-point voltage before the module can regulate at its adjusted set-point voltage. - 2.
+The Auto-Track function will track almost any voltage ramp during power up, and is compatible with ramp speeds of up to 1V/ms. - 3.
+The absolute maximum voltage that may be applied to the Track pin is Vin. - 4.
+The module will not follow a voltage at its Track control input until it has completed its soft-start initialization.
 This takes about 10ms from the time that the module has sensed that a valid voltage has been applied its input.
-During this period, it is recommended that the Track pin be held at ground potential. - 5 The module is capable of both sinking and sourcing current when following a voltage at its Track pin.
-Therefore start-up into an output prebias cannot be supported when a module is under Auto-Track control. - Note: A pre-bias holdoff is not necessary when all supply voltages rise simultaneously under the control of Auto-Track. - 6 The Auto-Track function can be disabled by connecting the Track pin to the input voltage (Vin).
-When Auto-Track is disabled, the output voltage will rise at a quicker and more linear rate after input power is applied.
+During this period, it is recommended that the Track pin be held at ground potential. - 5.
+The module is capable of both sinking and sourcing current when following a voltage at its Track pin.
+Therefore startup into an output prebias is not supported during Auto-Track control.
+Note: A pre-bias holdoff is not necessary when all supply voltages rise simultaneously under the control of Auto-Track. - 6.
+The Auto-Track function can be disabled by connecting the Track pin to the input voltage (Vin).
+With Auto-Track disabled, the output voltage will rise at a quicker and more linear rate after input power is applied.

-Figure 16 - Sequenced Power-up and Power-down Using Auto-TrackTM
+Figure 18 - Sequenced Power Up and Power Down Using Auto-Track